 Range was definitely an issue for us, in our test drive.
 After just 31 miles of around-town driving, where electrics should be strongest, we got a blinking fuel gauge indicating three miles of range left.
 The car is supposed to have 62 miles of travel, according to the EPA, and we’ve seen anecdotal evidence that some people have gotten that and more, but probably in California or a similarly mild climate.
 Our evaluation was on the east coast during cold weather, which meant blasting the cabin and seat heaters, and running the defroster, as well as listening to CDs—a bunch of power draws.

-The net result was a need to pass up using the i-MiEV for several highway trips, out of fear of ending up on the end of tow hook.
+The net result was a need to pass up using the i-MiEV for several highway trips, out of fear of ending up on a flat-bed truck.
 The most range we ever saw on the in-car display with a full change was 46 miles.
-Even in more forgiving warmer weather, but when robust driving is applied, the 62 promised miles of range can drop to 50 miles or lower.
+Even in more forgiving warmer weather,the 62 promised miles of range can drop to 50 miles or lower (when robust driving is applied).
 Competing vehicles use battery packs on the order of 20 to 27 kilowatt hours.
 No matter how you slice it, the i-MiEV’s 16-kilowatt-hour pack is modestly sized for a battery car.

 The i-MiEV’s 240-volt Level 2 charging capacity is unchanged on the 2014 model.
 It carries the relatively slow 3.3 kW on-board charger, which takes seven hours to recharge from empty to full.
-A 240-volt charging rate of 6.6 kilowatts—twice as fast—has become state of the art.
+The i-MiEV is behind the state of the art, which has progressed to charging with 240 volts at a rate of 6.6 kilowatts.
+That's twice as fast at the Mitsubishi.

 However, for the 2014 i-MiEV, there is an important addition to the 120-volt, or Level 1, charging capability.
 It has a cord with a switch that allows the owner to manually choose between 8-amp and 12-amp charging.
 Previously only 8-amp charging was available.
 Using 12 amps rather than 8 amps cuts the 120V charging time from 22.5 hours to 14 hours.